anthonymcglone2022/postcodes/README.md

 - A RESTful API with a database for storing UK Postcodes
 - Can be used to validate any UK Postcode (**on initialisation, we read in 2 million postcodes from data.sql**)
-- Technology built with Spring Boot, JPA, Hibernate, MySQL and Docker
+- Technology built with Maven, Spring Boot, JPA, Hibernate, MySQL and Docker

 ## Running the project with Docker

 - Install [Docker](https://docs.docker.com/)
-- Navigate to the directory with the Dockefile
+- Navigate to the directory with the `Dockerfile`
-- Run `docker build -t java-webserver .`.
-Then run `docker run -d -p 9191:9191 java-webserver`
+- Run `docker build -t java-webserver .`
+- Run `docker run -d -p 9191:9191 java-webserver`

 ## Pre-requisites before building the project [non-Docker]